Neural-Systems-at-UIO/WebAlign/Docs/start.rst

 - allow the image service to access your bucket

 - Store your results: Choose "Use current collab".
 If you have a lot of data and in order not to overload the Bucket of your current collab, you can choose the option "create a new collab".
-Give a name to your Bucket as well as a name for the collab (bucket slug) (see this illustration for more info).
+Give a name to your Bucket as well as a name for the collab.

 - Customize your ingestion:

        - give a name to your ingestion in the "description of ingestion" field.

        - Individual 2D files can be ingested into two formats: Deep zoom format(DZI) or Neuroglancer (NG); whereas 3D volumes (nifti format) are only ingested into NG format.
+Consult image service documentation for more details.

        - For obtaining chunks in DZI format  (compatible with WebAlign), choose "2D" and "not stack of Images".
-       - Click "preview" in order to preview your task
+       - Click "preview" in order to preview your task.
+       It could look like this:
+       {"definition":{"type":"ingest","url":"*https[]://data-proxy.ebrains.eu/api/v1/public/buckets/quint-demo?prefix=quint-demo*","two_d":true,"runtime_limit":"12h","queue":"normal","ingestion_parameters":{"is_stack":false,"type":"image","data_type":"uint8","output_format":"jpg"}},"description":"test"}

 *2b.
 Click "create task" to launch your ingestion*